AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

 # Event data

-You can store event data, such as manufacturing execution systems (MES) data, in AVEVA Data Hub.
-This allows you to store data from multiple site systems into AVEVA Data Hub to visualize, create reports, and work with data across the enterprise.
+You can store event data, such as manufacturing execution systems (MES) data, in CONNECT data services.
+This allows you to store data from multiple site systems into CONNECT data services to visualize, create reports, and work with data across the enterprise.

 ## Types